enrabbani/VEX-ZED-Path-Planner/README.md

 ## Download & Customize

-The full source code is available on GitHub.
+The full source code is available.
 Feel free to download, modify, and make it your own:

 [https://github.com/Ashton254/VEX-V5-Push-Back-Path-Planer](https://github.com/Ashton254/VEX-V5-Push-Back-Path-Planer)